Tritium Exit Signs

 EZ on the Earth Tritium Exit Sign Recycling 3-Step Process

-1. CALL (855) EARTH55 AND TELL US HOW MANY TRITIUM SIGNS YOU WANT TO RECYCLE.
+1. CALL (855) EARTH-55 AND TELL US HOW MANY TRITIUM SIGNS YOU WANT TO RECYCLE.

 Once you tell us how many exit signs you will be recycling, we will send you a quote confirming the price to recycle your exit signs and a worksheet to complete.

-On the worksheet, you provide information from the label on each tritium exit sign, and we will apply for an approval number for each of your exit signs.
+Provide information from the label on each tritium exit sign, and we will apply for an approval number for each of your exit signs.

-- Copies of the container inventory list.
+- Copies of the inventory list via email

-- NRC notification letters.
+- NRC notification letters via email

 3. PACKAGE AND SHIP YOUR TRITIUM EXIT SIGNS FOR RECYCLING